epifyayush/ecosphere/README.md

 EcoSphere - Interactive Carbon Footprint Tracking Platform 🌍 Small Actions.
 Big Impact.
-EcoSphere is a fully functional web platform that empowers individuals and organizations to track, reduce, and offset their carbon footprint through real-time monitoring, gamification, and an innovative eco-token reward system.
+EcoSphere is a semi functional web platform that empowers individuals and organizations to track, reduce, and offset their carbon footprint through real-time monitoring, gamification, and an innovative eco-token reward system.

 ✨ Key Features
 🔄 Real-Time Carbon Tracking